 - Avoid Risk Factors: Being able to understand and acknowledge feelings and behaviors that put sobriety at risk is crucial.
 Part of recovery is charting a path that embraces logic and sound reasoning while avoiding risky behavior and self-doubt.

 - Avoid Isolation: It can’t be said enough that isolation is never the answer.
 Though addiction often wreaks havoc on the family unit, recovery brings back harmony.
 A supportive group of close friends and family should never be taken for granted.
-Welcome their involvement in your new life.
+Welcome their involvement in your new life, they may even be wondering how they can support their friend in sober living.

 - Avoid the Beat or Cheat: We must always refrain from trying to beat or cheat recovery.
 By making excuses or justifications for risky behavior, we only increase the chance of relapse.
 The only way to succeed is by maintaining complete and total sobriety.